Tayeb Salih: Awards in honour of Tayeb Salih

 In 1998, a group of Salih's friends formed a committee to honour him, and collected $20,000 for his personal use.
 He chose to use the money to establish the Tayeb Salih Creative Writing Award.

 Awarded since 2002, the al-Tayeb Salih Prize for Literary Creativity is a literary prize for Sudanese novels, presented by the Abdel Karim Mirghani Cultural Center in Omdurman, and is dedicated to first novels by emerging Sudanese writers.

-Since 2010, another award, called the al-Tayeb Salih Award for Creative Writing, has been granted to outstanding modern Arab writers in the fields of novel, short story, and critical studies.
+Since 2010, another award, called the Tayeb Salih International Award, has been granted to outstanding modern Arab writers in the fields of novel, short story, and critical studies.
 The award has been sponsored by telecommunications company Zain Sudan and has been critically seen by some Sudanese intellectuals, calling it “an attempt to control the Sudanese cultural scene” by the Ministry of Culture.